enkidevs/curriculum/react/introduction/basics-i/react-event-handling-in-react.md

 To make the second `console.log` not throw an error, the `this` context of the `myListener` method must be explicitly bound to the `Click` class.

-The reason is that `this` in JavaScript depends on how a function is called, not where it is defined.
+The reason is that `this` in JavaScript depends on how a function is called, it is definedd.

 If we call a function as a method on an object, i.e. `person.say()`, `this` will point to that object.